pret/pokeemerald/INSTALL.md

 ./build.sh
 ./install.sh ../pokeemerald
 ```
-If agbcc has been built before, but was **last built on a different terminal** than the one currently used (only relevant to Windows, e.g. switching from msys2 to WSL1), then run the following commands to build and install it into pokeemerald:
+If agbcc has been built before (e.g. if the git clone above fails), but was **last built on a different terminal** than the one currently used (only relevant to Windows, e.g. switching from msys2 to WSL1), then run the following commands to build and install it into pokeemerald:
 ```
 cd agbcc
 git clean -fX